How To Meal Prep: 32 Meal Prepping Tips & Strategies

 For example, prep a few servings of one protein of your choice.
 This can be chicken, salmon or even chickpeas.
 By keeping a protein source readily available, you can serve it in numerous ways.
 You can toss it in a salad, bowl or sandwich.

 This versatility allows you to be more efficient with your time, shaving off minute by minute from cooking and prepping every day.
-In the end, you’re left with more time for other things.
+In the end, the stress is gone and you’re left with more time for other things.

 Prep 1-2 Healthy Carbohydrates